PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “A giant apple.” she answered.
 “Nice to meet you Jack.”

-Jack did not seem to notice the last part which was her favorite; he was absorbed.
+Jack did not seem to notice the last part which was her favourite; he was absorbed.

 “What you planning to do with that then?”
 Jack asked, sharing his thoughts.